wregen/yi-stream/README.md

 ## FAQ (initial)

+###### How to flash it?

+Copy the content of ./sd to the root of your SD card and follow the instructions on http://xiaoyi.querex.be/.

+###### How to setup the camera?

+In order to setup wifi, you will still need Xiaomi app.
+As my camera is Chinese version I am using Chinese version of app from [here](https://www.dropbox.com/s/c6cazvn7imww2lc/yicamera_v2.10.0.6_20151105_release_umeng.apk?dl=0).
+Once camera says "Waiting to connect" you need to show it the QR code (from the app) with your wifi SSID and password.
+Camera will scan it and say "QR code scanned and successful", after few seconds it will say "Wifi is connected".
+Then (using your router DHCP listing) you find camera IP, go to http://[YI IP] and set up RTMP streaming.

+Very useful information on how to setup the camera can be found here: https://yicamera.wordpress.com/2015/12/01/why-cant-i-pair-my-yi-home-camera/.

+###### How does it work?

+It uses ffmpeg for re-muxing and re-streaming av stream from RTSP on localhost to RTMP server.
+Additionaly a simple HTML UI has been made to start/stop streaming, checking an output logs and monitoring bandwidth.

 ###### Is this software secure?

 Absolutely, not.
 HTTP of the camera is wide open.
 Please do not expose it to open Internet.